I Tried 6 Store-Bought Clam Chowders & the Winner Was Creamy and Clammy

 Unfortunately, at my local Fresh Thyme Market, only the company's condensed New England Style Clam Chowder was stocked instead of the ready-to-serve cans.
 This means the soup is boiled down into a dense stock-like substance, and typically, something like water, milk, or cream needs to be mixed in at home to thin it out.
 This isn't ideal, but I decided to make the most of it and bought a 15-ounce can for $3.49.

-The look: I added a couple of splashes of 1% milk into the chowder as suggested.
-But, before doing so, it took some time to wiggle out the can's viscous contents.
-The bottom section came out still in the shape of the container, like jellied cranberry sauce would.
-It initially looked similar to thick chicken noodle soup, but after adding the milk, it became a classic, albeit runny, clam chowder look.
+The look: It took some time to wiggle out the can's viscous contents.
+The bottom part came out still in the shape of the container like a jellied cranberry sauce.
+As suggested, I added a couple of splashes of 1% milk to it.
+It initially looked similar to thick chicken noodle soup, but after adding the milk, it became a classic, albeit runny, clam chowder.

 The taste: I'll admit, I was scared to try this one after the preparation fiasco.
 The flavor ended up being more disappointing than alarming.
 I think milk was the wrong choice because while it did help with the consistency, it diluted the salty and seafood notes.
 Cream would have been a better choice, but I had none in my kitchen.
 As for the remainder of the soup, the potatoes disintegrated in their broth bath but still gave the entire chowder more body.
 Small morsels of clam also appeared in nearly every spoonful, elevating the dish with a mild salty, umami flavor.